 The Group holds a significant portfolio of investments comprising listed securities and other investments, including investment funds, private equities, bonds as well as treasury and yield enhancement products.
-Due to the economic disruptions caused by the sporadic outbreaks of the COVID-19 pandemic globally, the increasing inflationary pressures in most countries as well as other adverse factors, the capital market was volatile during the year.
-Market sentiment in Hong Kong was relatively weak, with the Hang Seng Index having dropped by 14.1% during 2021.
-The performance of the Group's financial asset investments business has also been affected and recorded a net loss in this segment in the financial year under review, mainly due to the fair value losses on the financial assets held at fair value through profit or loss.
+The global capital market during the year was very difficult and volatile and the stock market in Hong Kong further weakened.
+The Group's performance in this business sector has been adversely affected and recorded a net loss in its financial assets investments business during the year under review.